-For dinner around Poughkeepsie, make sure to get a table at one of the restaurants in The Culinary Institute of America in Hyde Park.
+For dinner around Poughkeepsie, make sure to get a table at one of the restaurants at The Culinary Institute of America in Hyde Park.
 For dinner in Rhinebeck, check the menu (and cocktails) at the Terrapin Restaurant and make a reservation at the Cinnamon.
 Naturally, we tested quite some restaurants while traveling around Dutchess County.
 Good to know: Some accommodations also offer lunch and dinner, usually in a restaurant connected to the hotels.

 Gay-friendly Activities & Things to do